oracle-livelabs/converged/obaas/check-processing/check-processing.md

     }</copy>
     ```

 1. Create the controller

-   Create a new directory called `src/main/java/com/example/testrunner/controller` and in this directory create a new Java file called `TestrunnerController.java` with the following content.
+   Create a new directory called `src/main/java/com/example/testrunner/controller` and in this directory create a new Java file called `TestRunnerController.java` with the following content.
 This class will have the `RestController` annotation so that it can expose REST APIs that you can call to trigger the simulation of the ATM and Back Office notifications.
 It will need the `JmsTemplate` to access JMS functionality, this can be injected with the `AutoWired` annotation.
 Create two methods, one to send each notification:

     ```java
     <copy>package com.example.testrunner.controller;